 Stephen and his colleagues have also noticed that viewership of video content on AFMC’s website has gone up since they adopted the Vidyard platform.
 In the first year with Vidyard (2015 to 2016), they experienced a 125% overall increase and viewership has been increasing 30 to 40% annually since then.

 They have also noticed that viewers are remaining on the site and progressing from video through to online learning offerings such as continuing medical education credits.

 Now, AFMC’s looking to tap into Vidyard’s personal video capabilities.
-While the organization is a nonprofit, it has recently branched into a sales-oriented business model to provide services such as security risk assessments to clinicians, and the sales team wants to give GoVideo a try.
+While the organization is a nonprofit, it has recently branched into a sales-oriented business model to provide services such as security risk assessments to clinicians, and the sales team wants to give Vidyard a try.